-CTP-656, a deuterium-modified version of the therapy ivacaftor, is a next-generation cystic fibrosis transmembrane conductance regulator (CFTR) potentiator.
-Potentiators are treatments that intensify the effects of other treatments.
+CTP-656, a deuterium-modified version of the therapy ivacaftor, is a next-generation cystic fibrosis transmembrane conductance regulator (CFTR) potentiator, meaning that it enhances the activity of the CFTR protein.

 CTP-656 has received orphan drug designation in the United States, Europe, Canada and Australia.
 It has the potential to play a key role in once-a-day combination regimens of CFTR modulators as a treatment for cystic fibrosis.